 Mythbuster: Why THC Content Matters Less Than You Think

-While there are many products on the market that boast the ‘highest’ THC content, there is much more to an effective product than total cannabinoids.
+While there are many products on the market that solely focus on the THC and CBD content, there is much more to an effective product than total cannabinoids.

 Researchers have identified hundreds of compounds in cannabis.
 While we understand the primary effects of the most common cannabinoids and terpenes, we have not yet been able to explain precisely how these numerous components work together to produce different reactions.
 One common theory, the Entourage Effect, explains that some compounds that have minimal or no effect in isolation generate significant effects when combined with additional cannabinoids and terpenes.
 Put simply, the idea suggests that the beneficial impact of the whole plant is greater than the sum of its individual parts.

 This may explain why whole plant cannabis is reported to be so effective in treating certain medical conditions, while formulations of isolated THC or CBD with no terpenes achieve less positive results - even at high doses.
 Evolab’s advanced technologies allow us to include the full, naturally occurring terpene and cannabinoid profile of the plants we use in every product so that our customers never miss out on the benefits of The Entourage Effect.
 When a product manufacturer focuses on maximizing THC content, their products will inevitably neglect the many other important components of the plant.